dojo/docs/releasenotes/migration-2.0.rst

     "style": "domNode"
   }

-Currently, this is achieved by making separate ``_setXXXAttr`` attribute for each attribute to map.
-Originally ``_setXXXAttr`` was a function to set a widget attribute.
+Currently, this is achieved by making separate ``_xxxSetter`` attribute for each attribute to map.
+Originally ``_xxxSetter`` was a function to set a widget attribute.
 It can still be a function, but now it can also be an object like one of the values from ``attributeMap``.
+(NB: In 1.8, it's _setXxxAttr() not _xxxSetter().
+This will change for 2.0.)

 The code above would be expressed as:

 .. js ::

-  _setTabIndexAttr: "focusNode",
+  _tabIndexSetter: "focusNode",
-  _setStyleAttr: "domNode"
+  _styleSetter: "domNode"

 Base Functionality
 ------------------